sebpretzer/pyticktick/docs/guides/settings/overriding_outdated_headers.md

 # Overriding Outdated Headers

-You may sometimes encounter issues where the TickTick API returns a 429 like in [sebpretzer/pyticktick#226](https://github.com/sebpretzer/pyticktick/issues/226) or [lazeroffmichael/ticktick-py#53](https://github.com/lazeroffmichael/ticktick-py/issues/53).
-The standard use case is that you are being [rate limited](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/429), but in some cases, the API may return a 429 due to outdated headers that are no longer valid.
+You may sometimes encounter issues where the TickTick API returns a 429, similar to [sebpretzer/pyticktick#226](https://github.com/sebpretzer/pyticktick/issues/226) or [lazeroffmichael/ticktick-py#53](https://github.com/lazeroffmichael/ticktick-py/issues/53).
+The standard use case for 429 codes is that you are being [rate limited](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/429).
+But TickTick also returns a 429 due to outdated headers that are no longer valid.

 To work around this, you can override the headers sent by setting the `v2_user_agent` and `v2_x_device` settings.
 For example: